. . .

 How Do Personal Fitness Trackers Work?

-In simple terms wrist-worn devices all measure motion with the use of 3-axis accelerometer (measuring movement in each direction) and sometimes a gyroscope that measures rotation.
-This data is then fed into custom-written software (depending on the brand of the device) that analyzes and converts, to the best of its ability, the data into more meaningful statistics like steps, distance, calories and stairs climbed.
+In simple terms, wrist-worn devices all measure motion with the use of a 3-axis accelerometer (measuring movement in each direction) and sometimes a gyroscope that measures rotation.
+This data is then fed into custom-written software (depending on the brand of the device) that analyses and converts, to the best of its ability, the data into more meaningful statistics like steps, distance, calories and stairs climbed.

 Devices that monitor heart rate also include an optical sensor (aka ‘the green light’) that shines to illuminate the capillaries under your skin, measuring the rate at which your blood pumps through.

-To check what’s in an individual brand check out the following Wearable and Digital Trends articles to see how various fitness trackers work.
+To learn more about an individual brand, explore the following Wearable and Digital Trends articles to discover how various fitness trackers operate.

 The skinny?
-Various sensors in the fitness tracker provide raw user data that is then interpreted by software (that uses basic assumptions and calculations) into more meaningful data.
+Various sensors in the fitness tracker provide raw user data, which is then interpreted by software (using basic assumptions and calculations) into more meaningful data.

 Are Personal Fitness Trackers Accurate?

-Yes, and no. Personal trackers use varying technology to gain and analyse user data but all rely on user inputs including weight, stride length, wrist dominance and sometimes height and age to give more precise reporting.
-So if you don’t change the default factory settings your readings will be incorrect.
+Yes, and no. Personal trackers use varying technology to gain and analyse user data.
+Still, all rely on user inputs, including weight, stride length, wrist dominance and sometimes height and age, to give more precise reporting.
+So if you don’t change the default factory settings, your readings will be incorrect.

 One University of Pennsylvania study found the step count on fitness trackers could be as much as 22% out when compared with old-style pedometers and accelerometers.
 But the University of North Carolina’s Professor Kelly Evenson says lab and field tests revealed trackers were reasonably accurate but tended to overestimate distance with slow speeds and underestimate when moving fast.

 What is most useful about any fitness tracker is the daily comparison of results by the same user.
-Just like any gym routine or fitness program, you’re only competing with yourself and your results are the only ones that matter (despite many trackers having the ability to join virtual groups and compete in weekly competitions).
-Personal fitness trackers are a way of setting targets and tracking and recording your gradual improvement, or the lack thereof.
+Just like any gym routine or fitness program, you’re only competing with yourself, and your results are the only ones that matter (despite many trackers having the ability to join virtual groups and compete in weekly competitions).
+Personal fitness trackers are a way to set targets and track your gradual improvement, or lack thereof.

 What are the Best Personal Fitness Trackers?